50 Easy DIY Home Hacks That Will Improve Your Life

 Clean a messy ceramic cooktop with a Magic Eraser.

 Ceramic cooktops may seem like a convenient alternative to gas ranges, but they're not always easier to clean.
 Fortunately, a Magic Eraser can come to your rescue.
-This gritty sponge can remove those caked-on messes in just a few swipes without doing any damage to your precious ceramic tiles.
+This gritty sponge can remove those caked-on messes in just a few swipes without doing any damage to your cooking surface.

 Use a magnetic rack to keep spices tidy.